o3de/o3de.org/content/docs/user-guide/project-config/project-manager/_index.md

 ---
 linktitle: Project Manager
 title: Project Manager
-description: A reference for the GUI-based Project Manager tool that helps create, build, and configure projects in Open 3D Engine (O3DE).
+description: A reference for the GUI-based Project Manager tool that enables you to create, build, and configure projects in Open 3D Engine (O3DE).
 weight: 100
 ---